zayaanra/Sorting-Visualizer/README.md

 Quick sort is a sorting algorithm that also utilizes the divide-and-conquer technique.
 Instead of directly splitting up the array, quick sort uses a technique known as partitioning.
 This involves moving through the array and swapping elements based on a location in the array called the "pivot".
 After the swapping is completed, recursive calls are made to sort the data set.
 Worst-case runtime is O(n^2) when all elements or either smaller or larger than the pivot.
 It has an average runtime of O(nlogn).

 # GUI
 The GUI consists of a dropdown menu to select the desired algorithm, a color to represent the data set, an input size determined by the user as well as a START/PAUSE/GENERATE button that starts the sorting, pauses it, and generates a data set respectively.
+Each bar represents a number in the randomly generated dataset; the height denotes how big the value is.
+The "taller" the bar, the bigger the number it represents.

 ## Before the Sort
 ![](images/before_sort.png)